jackHedaya/segment-tree/README.md

 - Add a generic way of applying a function to a range of elements in the array.
 Things like sum, min, max, etc. can be implemented this way.

 - Efficiency can be improved by storing the tree in an array instead of a Node class.
 This will reduce CPU cache misses by increasing locality of reference.

+- Implement Lazy Propagation to improve the efficiency of range updates.